ecomontec/ecoSound-web/README.md

 ## Description

-Web application for ecoacoustics to archive and manage soundscapes, host reference recordings, navigate spectrograms, annotate and review animal vocalisations or other sounds.
+Web application for ecoacoustics to store and manage, navigate, visualise, annotate, and analyse soundscape recordings.

 ## Credits and license